bulk88/cperl/STATUS.md

   class, method and multi keywords but no dispatch, subtyping and type checks yet. in work.

 ## Soon

-* threads fixes. threads are unstable currently and fail a few IO tests.

 * user facing types and classes, multiple dispatch